StellarForeverDev/Edudon/README.md

 - play GS:AE
 - play Spotify songs
 - play SoundCloud songs
+- (I'll find some JS libraries and APIs)
+- (I'll find some JS commands that can work on OS level)

 (+) — not sure if I can make it or no